Adjoint Burgers equation with a time integrated QoI¶

 return time_integrated_qoi

-We use the same mesh setup as in the previous demo and the same time partitioning, except that we export every timestep rather than every other timestep.
+We use the same time partitioning as in the previous demo, except that we export every timestep rather than every other timestep.

 end_time = 0.5